 - A. Purpose and Applicability: - (1) Conservation Subdivisions allow design flexibility while preserving important natural attributes of the land.
 The purpose of Conservation subdivision development is to ensure that environmental resources are protected as much as possible and that development occurs on the land that is best suited for development. - (2) For major subdivisions in the RA Zone the Planning Board shall require Conservation Subdivisions as outlined herein. - (3) Conservation Subdivision requirements may be applied to minor subdivisions if desired by the applicant. - B. Conservation Subdivision Procedures - (1) Review Process.
-The Conservation Subdivision process involves the following three steps: - a.
-Conservation Analysis - Initial Sketch Plan Review - c.
-Preliminary and Final Plat Review (as per §115, Subdivision of Land) - C. Conservation Analysis. - (1) Prior to any Sketch Plan submission for Conservation Subdivision development for major subdivisions, an applicant shall prepare a conservation analysis, consisting of inventory maps, survey and topographic maps, written description of the land, and a written analysis of the conservation value of various site features. - (2) The conservation analysis shall identify lands with conservation value on the parcel, including but not limited to the following: - a.
-"Constrained land" as defined herein - b.
-Farmland - c.
+The- Conservation Subdivision process involves the following three steps: - a.
+Concept Plan Review, as set forth in §115, Subdivision of Land - b.
+Conservation Analysis, as set forth herein Initial Sketch Plan Review - Preliminary and Final Plat Review (as per §115, Subdivision of Land) - C. Conservation Analysis. - (1) Prior to any Sketch Plan submission for Conservation Subdivision development for major subdivisions After receiving Concept Plan approval, as outlined in §115-4, Subdivision of Land, an applicant shall prepare a conservation analysis, consisting of inventory maps, survey and topographic maps, written description of the land, and a written analysis of the conservation value of various site features. - (2) The conservation analysis shall identify lands with conservation value on the parcel, including but not limited to the following: - a.
+"Constrained land" as defined herein.
+Constrained land includes: - 1.
+Wetlands (NYS Department of Environmental Conservation and US Army Corps of Engineers) - 2.
+Watercourses/waterbodies with a 100 foot buffer - 3.
+100-year floodplains

+- 4. Slopes over 15% which are 2,000 square feet or more of contiguous sloped area - b.
+Active Farmland - c.
 Existing or proposed public trail corridors - d.
 Scenic viewsheds, as determined through the completion of a NYS Department of Environmental Conservation Visual Environmental Assessment Form, or as otherwise defined in any Natural Resources inventory or similar plan adopted by resolution of the Town Board - e.
-Documented aguifers and aguifer recharge areas
+Documented aquifers and aquifer recharge areas - f.

-- f.
 Sites identified as historic on any federal, state, or local register of historic places - g.
 Public parks and publicly accessible recreation lands - h.
-Unfragmented forest land - Buffer areas necessary for screening new development from adjoining parcels and from other publicly accessible areas including roads, parkland, and nature preserves - j.
+Unfragmented forest land - i.
+Buffer areas necessary for screening new development from adjoining parcels and from other publicly accessible areas including roads, parkland, and nature preserves - j.
 Stone walls - k.
 Trees 8" dbh or larger, except where such trees are part of a larger stand of trees, in which case the entire stand may be identified as a unit - I. If requested by the Planning Board, other relevant information such as the location and nature of areas with potential recreational, historic, ecological, agricultural, water resource, scenic or other natural resource value. - (3) The Conservation Analysis shall also identify areas that are potentially suitable for development, especially those that have been previously disturbed (e.g. by mining, prior development, or clear-cutting) and their present condition.
-Such areas, depending on their condition and location might be preferred locations for development. - (4) Planning Board Action on Conservation Analysis. - a.
-The Planning Board shall make a final determination as to which land has the most conservation value and should be protected from development by conservation easement or deed restriction.
-This determination shall be based upon an analysis that weighs the relative importance of the environmental resources on the site and shall be expressed in a written report supporting its decision (the "Conservation Findings").
-The Planning Board may incorporate information provided by its own research, as a result of site visits, or provided by its own consultants, or other qualified experts or agencies. - b.
-If, based upon the Conservation Analysis, the Planning Board determines in its conservation findings that there is no reasonable basis for requiring a conservation subdivision; the Board may approve a conventional development of the site.
-In order for the Planning Board to make such a determination, the applicant must demonstrate at least one of the following:
+Such areas, depending on their condition and location might be preferred locations for development. - (4) Sketch Plan.
+The sketch plan shall incorporate the outcome of the Conservation Analysis and the Planning Board's Conservation